 - People used to believe that Satan was a nut-gatherer.
 Nuts were also used as magic charms on the day of Halloween festival.

 - If you put your clothes on inside out as well as outside walk backwards on Halloween night.
-At midnight you will see a witch in the sky.
+At midnight you will see a witch in the sky flying on a broomstick.
 People used to believe witches were the devil, or that they were consumed by evil.